milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Cafe Intro.md

 Ingram: "Sounds good.
 I'll be right here if you need anything.
 Just don't go beating yourself up unprompted again."

 Emi: "Ahhh!!
-Stop mentioning that!"
+Stop bringing it up!"

+*Ingram smiles as I try and shoo him away.*

+*Once he's out of sight, I then make my way over to the back storage room.*

+Emi: "Whoa!
+This place is surprisingly clean."

+*I'm pleasantly surprised by the level of organization inside the storage room.*

+*There are a whole bunch of cleaning supplies that looked untouched.
+Running a finger along one of the shelves, I find that there's not a speck of dust to be found.
+The place was absolutely spotless.*

+Emi: "(Did Ingram do all of this too?
+He really is on a different level!)"

-*Ingram smiles as I try and shoo him away.
-Once he's out of sight, I then make my way over to the back storage room, where a bunch of cleaning supplies lie.
-There was a broom in the corner, a duster hanging on the wall and some neatly folded rags on a shelf.*
+*I look around for things I would need to finish my chores, finding a broom in the corner, feather duster hanging on the wall and some neatly folded rags on a shelf.*

 Emi: "(Hmm. . . what to do first?)"